 This section should consist of Introduction, Materials and Methods, Results, Discussion and Conclusion.
-Cite all References and Figures mentioned in the text in Arabic numerals (e.g. 1, 2, 3) as superscripts (Vancouver Method), and Table(s) in Roman numerals (e.g. I, II, III).
+Cite all References in Arabic numerals (e.g. 1, 2, 3) as superscripts Vancouver Method.
+Label Illustration (Figures) mentioned in the text in Arabic numerals (e.g. 1, 2, 3).
+Label Tables in Roman numerals (e.g. I, II, III).

 State briefly the purpose, rationale for the study or observation.
 Avoid a review of the subject by confining to only relevant information and references.
 Do not include data or conclusions from the work being cited.

 A precise description of the selection of your observational or experimental subjects (patients or laboratory animals, including controls) must be presented.
 State the methods, apparatus (including manufacturer’s name and address in parenthesis), and procedures in sufficient detail to allow others to reproduce the method.
 In the case(s) of established methods or techniques, give references.
 References for methods that have been published but are not well-known must also be provided.
 For new or substantially adapted methods, describe and give reasons for using them and critically evaluate their limitations.
 All chemicals and drugs used must be identified correctly, including their generic names, the name of the manufacturer, city and country in parenthesis.
 The dosage should be mentioned accurately including the route of administration.
 The International System of Units (SI) should be used and Footnotes avoided.